VILLANOVA EMERGENCY MEDICAL SERVICES (VEMS)

 - obtain initial EMT certification or complete necessary reciprocity paperwork within one year of joining

-meet a monthly minimum duty requirement (roughly 20 hours)
+meet a monthly minimum duty requirement of one shift per month (roughly 14 hours)

 attend monthly training and general membership meetings.

 VEMS accepts applications once per year, typically beginning at the start of the fall semester.
+Please contact the Operations Liaison for any additional questions that you may have about VEMS Recruitment.
 The VEMS application process is broken into several steps, which are detailed below:

 Step I: Informational

 Come meet and talk with us to learn more about what Villanova EMS is all about!
-You can find more information at the fall activity fair (August), or come down to our building 24 hours a day, seven days a week.
+You can find more information at the fall activity fair (August).

 Step II: Submit an Application